Pseverin/MVP-Repositiry-RepositoryEvent/README.md

 # View-Presenter-Repository + RepositoryEvent architechture
-Here you can find an example app, that implements improved variant of MVP architechture.
+Here you can find an example app, that implements improved variant of MVP architechture with Repository event realization.

 ![diagram_1](/resources/diagram_1.png?raw=true)